cresting1222/DevOps-ChatBot/README_en.md

 # Introduction

-💡 This project is inspired by the langchain-chatchat project and code interpreter, aiming to build an operations-oriented conversational AI using RAG, tool learning, and an independent sandbox environment, so that operations personnel can perform tasks without the need for development.
+💡 This project is inspired by the [langchain-chatchat](https://github.com/chatchat-space/Langchain-Chatchat) project and code interpreter, aiming to build an operations-oriented conversational AI using RAG, tool learning, and an independent sandbox environment, so that operations personnel can perform tasks without the need for development.

 🤖️ DevOps-ChatBot is a plug-and-play application deployment designed for scenarios such as private deployment.
 It replaces traditional operations and maintenance Q&A websites like Stack Overflow by providing personalized documentation or open-source question-and-answer resources in the operations domain.
 The goal is to change the habit of troubleshooting by gradually shifting from searching various references to utilizing a large-scale model for question answering.

-- Quickly retrieve technical documentation for open-source projects.
+- Knowledge base management: Implement open-source or private technical document quick search in conversations.
-- Provide accurate and executable code examples.
+- Code extraction: Provide correct and executable code examples.
+- Isolated sandbox environment: Enable self-iterative repair of code examples.
-- Support the automatic execution of toolchain workflows.
+- React paradigm: Support automatic execution of toolchain routes.

-✅ 依托于开源的 LLM 与 Embedding 模型，本项目可实现全部使用开源模型离线私有部署。与此同时，本项目也支持 OpenAI GPT API 的调用。
+- Prompt management: Implement various development and operations tasks.
+- Conversation-driven: Automatically query documents and generate code.

+🌍 Based on open-source LLM and Embedding models, this project enables offline private deployment using solely the open-source models.
+Meanwhile, it also supports invoking the OpenAI GPT API for usage.

+🤗 Based on [langchain-chatchat](https://github.com/chatchat-space/Langchain-Chatchat) and [codebox-api](https://github.com/shroominic/codebox-api) to further implement the functionality we need, thanks for their open-source work!!!

 # Usage Example